Skizzleman/Skizzleman/README.md

  sign straw

-dni if tcc or dsmp fan tbats it
+dni tcc and dsmp fans tbats it